mitay-walle/com.mitay-walle.gradient-texture/README.md

 # Solution
 Texture2D-Gradient generated dynamicly Editor-time, by ScriptableObject with Gradient-properties
-I. Exposed in shader graph as Texture2D
+<br>I. Exposed in shader graph as Texture2D
-II. faster iteration with no need to switch to Photoshop, rearrange windows, save file
+<br>II. faster iteration with no need to switch to Photoshop, rearrange windows, save file

 # Summary
 - package